ashwinv1184/FPGA-VSD-Projects/README.md

 ### Module declaration:
 The sense_uart_tx module is a hardware component that enables serial data transmission through a UART (Universal Asynchronous Receiver-Transmitter) interface.The sense_uart_tx module is responsible for transmitting serial data from a sensor or other device to a receiving device, such as a microcontroller or computer.

+This module construction contains:

+1. Sensor Signal Processing

+2. Sensor Signal Processing

+3. UART Protocol Handling

+4. Sequential Logic Controller

 Components: Outputs, inputs, Internal Oscillator, frequency counter.

 Outputs- Red, Blue and Green LED (led_red, led_blue and led_green), uarttx (transmitter)

 Inputs- uartrx (receiver), hardware clock (hw_clk)

-Baud Rate generation: 9600 Hz from 12 Mhz.
+Baud Rate generation: 9600 Hz baud clock from 12 Mhz.
 Uses clock division.

 txbyte-D : This code means that the data to be displayed on the terminal is the word "D".